yachnytskyi/starnavi/README.md

 REQUIREMENTS

 The minimum requirement by Starnavi is that your Web server supports Django 3.04 or above.
-Starnavi has been tested with the Django developmentserver in Manjaro Linux with Docker.
+Starnavi has been tested with the Django development server in Manjaro Linux with Docker.
 Please access the following URL to check if your Web server reaches the requirements by Starnavi:

 http://localhost:8080 (by default, it can be changed)